-See Messier 8, the Lagoon Nebula | EarthSky.org
+Explore the Lagoon Nebula, Messier 8

 As just a very faint patch to the unaided eye, the nebula takes on an oblong shape in binoculars.
 A brighter nucleus (the so-called “hourglass”) is visible on one side, separated by a dark rift from an open star cluster on the other side.
 Unlike the published timed-exposure photographs, to the unaided eye the faint nebulosity appears grayish with little if any hint of color.

-M8 is about 5,000 light-years away, and roughly 130 light years across in the longer dimension.
-Composed primarily of hydrogen, much of it ionized (heated or energized) by radiation from the nearby superstar Herschel 36, M8 is known as an emission nebula.
-As such it also is a star-forming region, or stellar nursery, a place where new stars are being born.
-There is an open star cluster, NGC 6530, of young, hot, blue stars probably only a few million years old, in this region.
-In addition to these young stars, there are also many dark “Bok” globules of condensing gas and dust on their way to becoming “protostars” and ultimately full-fledged stars like those already formed nearby.
+M8 is about 5,000 light-years away, and roughly 130 light-years in length.
+The Lagoon Nebula is an emission nebula: Composed primarily of hydrogen, much of it ionized (heated or energized) by radiation from the nearby young and massive star Herschel 36.
+It’s also a star-forming region, or stellar nursery, a place where new stars are being born.
+An open star cluster – NGC 6530 – of young, hot, blue stars just a few million years old lies in this region.
+In addition to these young stars, there are also many dark Bok globules (dark nebulae) of condensing gas and dust on their way to becoming protostars and ultimately full-fledged stars like those already formed nearby.

 While the fanciful name Lagoon might suggest a mythical origin, there is no known mythology associated directly with this interstellar cloud.
 The name apparently refers to the shape with the dark lane through the middle, not unlike two lagoons separated by a sandbar.
 While visible to the unaided eye and therefore certainly seen in antiquity, there is no known mention of this nebula until 1654, when Sicilian astronomer Giovanni Battista Hodierna recorded his observations of the star cluster within the nebula.